 Keep in mind that some insurance companies may require prior authorization before they approve Cialis.
 Your insurance provider, doctor, or pharmacist can tell you more about these requirements.

-Cialis is available as the generic drug tadalafil.
-A generic drug is an exact copy of the active drug in a brand-name medication and is considered just as safe and effective.
+Yes, Cialis is available as the generic drug tadalafil.
+A generic drug is an exact copy of the active ingredient in a brand-name medication and is considered just as safe and effective.

 Tadalafil (generic Cialis) may cost less than brand-name Cialis.
 (Generics tend to cost less than brand-name drugs.)
-The price you pay for generic Cialis also depends on your treatment plan, if you have insurance or are paying out of pocket, and in some cases, even the pharmacy you choose.
+The price you pay for generic Cialis also depends on your treatment plan, whether you have insurance or are paying out of pocket, and, in some cases, even the pharmacy you choose.

 To find out how the costs of Cialis and tadalafil compare, talk with your doctor, pharmacist, or insurance provider.